Improving the Quality of AI-Translated Subtitles

 Organic molecules have been discovered in the Five Old Star System.

-How far are we from third-type contact?
+How far are we from a third-type encounter?

 Enabling the First Translation Method: